SpringRoll/Automated-QA/README.md

 The tools currently consist of the following utilities:
 - `srac` - An [karma](https://karma-runner.github.io) test suite runner for checking accessibility in SpringRoll games.
 - `srlint` - An [eslint](https://eslint.org) style-checker for games.
-- `sras` - As asset scanner that will check
+- `sras` - An asset scanner that will check assets within a game's deployment folder.

 ## Glossary
 - [SpringRoll](https://github.com/SpringRoll/SpringRoll) - a JavaScript framework for making accessible HTML5 games